 - 1. The Racial Equity Committee shall receive, review, and forward to the council as appropriate, reports, recommendations, policy proposals, and updates regarding racial equity issues.
 Review and approval of ordinances and adoption of positions on state and federal legislation shall be undertaken by the Law and Legislation Committee, unless an ordinance or legislation is referred directly to the Racial Equity Committee by the council. - 2.
-A vote of a majority of the members present is required to approve a recommendation and forward an item to the city council.
-A two-two vote results in an item being forwarded to the city council without a recommendation. - 3.
-If a Racial Equity Committee item fails to receive the votes required forward the item to the city council, the mayor or any councilmember during the Council Ideas, Comments, and Questions portion of a council meeting may request the item be placed on the City Clerk's Log of Councilmember Pending Requests for council deliberation and the item will require a 2/3 vote of the city council to waive Racial Equity Committee approval and to be placed on the City Manager's Council Follow Up Log.
+The process for advancing an item to the city council is outlined in Chapter 12.